Blue-Winged Olives

 Drunella grandis.
 Coloration ranges widely by region, going from dark brown to bright green.
 Most commonly they will be in the olive range.
 The wings too can range from dark slate to medium dun, often with yellow or olive pigment in the

-basal (Basal: Close to the base.
-For example, your armpit is at the basal part of your arm.) costal region (lower leading edge) of the forewings.
+basal (Basal: close to the base; root or beginning) costal region (lower leading edge) of the forewings.

 There have been many changes in taxonomic nomenclature affecting the